uways/oggify/README.md

 ```
 oggify "spotify-premium-user" "spotify-premium-password" < tracks_list
 ```
 Oggify reads from stdin and looks for a track URL or URI in each line.
 The two formats are those you get with the track menu items "Share->Copy Song Link" or "Share->Copy Song URI" in the Spotify client, for example `open.spotify.com/track/1xPQDRSXDN5QJWm7qHg5Ku` or `spotify:track:1xPQDRSXDN5QJWm7qHg5Ku`.
-For example,

 ## Helper script
 A second form of invocation of oggify is